flyingmachine/brave-clojure-web/content/writing-macros.md

 One subtler pitfall of using macros is that you can end up having to write more and more of them to get anything done.
 This happens because macros don't exist at runtime and because their arguments are not evaluated.
-For example, let's say we wanted to `doseq` using our `report` macro:
+For example, let's say you wanted to `doseq` using the `report` macro:

 ```clojure